tashaxanavsem82/team-sync-suite/CONTRIBUTING.md

 2. Create a feature branch (`git checkout -b feature/YourFeature`).
 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.
+5. Open a pull request with a descriptive title and relevant comments.

 ## Code of Conduct
 Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) in all interactions.